Dogworld

 Stat type: Power

 Starting up the game, I’m surprised to see that it uses plotscripting at all, and that there is actually an introduction scene.
-Given how terrible the author’s grammar and spelling is in the text file he attached, I expected to be thrown headfirst into an incomprehensible mess.
-Of course, the first text box has a dog declaring himself dictator and saying “YOU SHALL CRUMPLE!!!”, so I’m sure it’s only a matter of time before the game kills my brain.
+I expected to be thrown headfirst into an incomprehensible mess.
+Of course, the first text box has a dog declaring himself dictator and saying “YOU SHALL CRUMPLE!!!”, so I’m sure it’s only a matter of time.
 Oh, here we go:

 Inside, I find stairs which lead me to the first NPC that can speak.
 His dialog is not what I expected, because it includes text from characters who aren’t present in the room.

 The dog I am talking to then calls me “master” and dies.
-If this game is a surreal joke about servitude, I congratulate the author, but the more likely solution is that it is simply the product of a disturbed and computer illiterate eight year old.
 I try to leave town, and my exit is forbidden by a message that tells me to find “Powder.”
 I’m fairly certain that this was the dog I just talked to, and that he is now dead.
 There are no more rooms that I can access, but the text file says that the game ends at an airport, so something is amiss.

 I turn on the OHR system debug key that allows the player to override wallmaps.
 I enter one of the houses blocked by NPCs, and find a brown dog; he dies when I talk to him.
 I realize at this moment that I am not playing a game involving a heroic quest; I’m controlling a psychopath that kills innocents with the power of words.
 I’m wondering why I can’t simply kill the game’s antagonist by talking to him, attacking him, or pushing him into a lake.
 He doesn’t do anything, he just stands in the center of town silent.
 Perhaps he’s already dead.